On the Impact of Black-box Deployment Strategies for Edge AI on Latency and Model Performance: Results

-During Edge deployment, across the four subjects, the QE models exhibit 1.36x to 1.97x, 1.13x to 1.20x, 1.17x to 1.82x lower median inference latency than the Identity, Quantized, and Early Exit models, respectively, as depicted in Figure~\ref{rq2_rq3_rq4_rq5_graph}, with large effect sizes (Table~\ref{rq2_rq3_rq4_rq5_edge_statistical_results}).
-This suggests that the QE models exhibit greater robustness on the edge tier in comparison to the mobile tier.
-The higher computational resource on the edge tier is likely a contributing factor to this outcome.
+During Edge deployment, across the four subjects, the Quantized Early Exit models exhibit 1.36x to 1.97x, 1.13x to 1.20x, 1.17x to 1.82x lower median inference latency than the Identity, Quantized, and Early Exit models, respectively, as depicted in Figure~\ref{rq2_rq3_rq4_rq5_graph}, with large effect sizes (Table~\ref{rq2_rq3_rq4_rq5_edge_statistical_results}).
+This suggests that the Quantized Early Exit models exhibit greater robustness on the Edge tier in comparison to the Mobile tier.
+The higher computational resource on the Edge tier is likely a contributing factor to this outcome.

-According to the Conover test, the null hypothesis that there is no significant difference between QE and Identity, QE and Quantized, QE and Early Exit models in the Cloud cannot be rejected for three subjects (i.e., ResNet, ResNext, FCN), indicating their similar or equivalent latency performance in the cloud.
-Due to the powerful computing resources of the cloud, the impact of the QE models is not significant compared to the Identity, Quantized, and Early Exit models.
-However, for the DUC subject, the null hypothesis was rejected with p-values of 8.9e$^{-221}$, 6.8e$^{-10}$ and 1.5e$^{-196}$ ($\alpha$ =0.05) for QE vs Identity, QE vs Quantized, and QE vs Early Exit comparison, respectively, indicating significant inference latency difference between them.
-For the DUC subject, the QE models show slower latency than the Identity and Early Exit models with large effect sizes (Table~\ref{rq2_rq3_rq4_rq5_cloud_statistical_results}).
+For the DUC subject, the Quantized Early Exit models show slower latency than the Identity and Early Exit models with large effect sizes (Table~\ref{rq2_rq3_rq4_rq5_cloud_statistical_results}).
 We believe that this is due to the lowest percentage of graphical nodes processed with the CUDA Execution Provider for DUC during Cloud deployment, similar to the reasoning explained briefly for the RQ2 results (see first finding in Section~\ref{sec:rq2}).
-For the same subject, the QE model shows faster latency than the Quantized model, but with a small effect size, possibly due to the minor influence of early exiting.
+For the same subject, the Quantized Early Exit model shows faster latency than the Quantized model, but with a small effect size, possibly due to the minor influence of Early Exiting.

-\textbf{The QE models show a medium drop in accuracy relative to Identity, Quantized, and Early Exit models.}
+\textbf{The Quantized Early Exit models show a medium drop in accuracy relative to Identity, Quantized, and Early Exit models.}